galzo/homebridge-switchbot-bluetooth/README.md

 ## Installation

 1. Search for "switchbot bluetooth"
+2. Find `homebridge-switchbot-bluetooth-platform`
+    - **NOTE:** Check noble [prerequisites](https://github.com/homebridge/noble#prerequisites) for your environment. this is used for the bluetooth communcation.
+3. Install the plugin

 Click the link below to create a new GitHub Repository using this template, or click the *Use This Template* button above.